SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Experiments

 \subsection{General Capability Preservation}

-To ensure that SMSP is safe for general deployment, we evaluate its compatibility on three standard Visual Question Answering (VQA) tasks: SimpleVQA \cite{cheng2025simplevqa}, MMStar \cite{chen2024we}, and RealWorldQA \cite{realworldqa2024}.
-As reported in Table \ref{tab:non_illusion_task}, SMSP maintains the model's original performance, demonstrating the strategy does not interfere with the model's original visual reasoning capabilities.
+To ensure that SMSP is safe for general deployment, we evaluate its compatibility with three standard Visual Question Answering (VQA) tasks: SimpleVQA \cite{cheng2025simplevqa}, MMStar \cite{chen2024we}, and RealWorldQA \cite{realworldqa2024}.
+As reported in Table \ref{tab:non_illusion_task}, SMSP maintains comparable model performance with only minor changes, suggesting it does not interfere with the model's original visual reasoning capabilities.
 To further isolate the source of this robustness, we also evaluate SMSP without the original input branch.
 The results show a substantial performance drop, indicating that the inclusion of the original image is essential and enough for safeguarding the model’s standard visual reasoning performance.